SearchDictionaryMobileLogin

 • Sensitivity and Specificity

-• Urinary Tract Infections (diagnosis, radionuclide imaging, ultrasonography)
+• Urinary Tract Infections (diagnosis, diagnostic imaging)